ZackariaAntar/ZackariaAntar/README.md

 - I recently graduated from [Prime Digital Academy](https://github.com/PrimeAcademy) and currently seeking opportunities to grow my career in fullstack software engineering.

-- I’m currently learning **React Native, OAuth2, and Serverless Architecture**
+- I’m currently learning **React Native, OAuth2, and Serverless Architecture**.

 - I’m open to collaborating on **anything and everything!**

 - How to reach me **antarzack@gmail.com**